How to Harvest and Cure Garlic

 How to Harvest

 Stop watering 7 days before harvest if possible.
+Dry garlic bulbs will cure better than excessively wet ones.

 How to Clean the Bulb

 Once the bulbs are harvested, they need to be cleaned before going to curing.
 Caked soil can retain moisture and cause the bulb to rot prematurely.
-The dirt will stain through multiple layers of wrappers, permanently lowering the visual appeal, so it is important to clean the bulb immediately after harvesting.
+The dirt will also stain through multiple layers of wrappers, permanently lowering the visual appeal, so it is important to clean the bulb immediately after harvesting.

 If you will be curing in temperature-controlled storage or live in a dry climate, it is possible to wash the bulb with water to clean.
 However, if you will curing outdoors in the humid south, it is usually better to keep the bulb as dry as possible.